 Types of Life Insurance

 There are several types of life insurance, depending on your needs and preferences.
 Also, other factors, such as premiums, influence the type of life insurance you purchase.
-Expert Kim Wilhelm can talk to you more about this and provide a quote.
 The types of life insurance include:

 A level term policy has a similar amount of premiums paid annually.